nelson-truong/DH110/index.md

-# MusicXP - Engaging and Rewarding
+# MusicXP - Music Theory That is Engaging and Rewarding

 _Nelson Truong_